The History BA Program: Academic Requirements

 - The broad survey courses at the 2000 level serve as the foundation for more specialized work at the 3000 level.

-- All history majors are required to take the Junior History Seminar in either the fall or spring semester of their junior year.
+- All history majors are required to take the Junior History Seminar in the spring semester of their junior year.
 This course is open exclusively to history majors.

-- All history majors will be assigned a senior project advisor by the end of their junior year, and are required to register with this advisor for 4 credits of senior project in the fall of their senior year, and 4 more credits in the spring of their senior year.
+- All history majors will be assigned a senior project advisor by the end of their junior year, and are required to register with this advisor for 4 credits of senior project (SPJ 4990/Senior Project I) in the fall of their senior year, and 4 more credits (SPJ 4991/Senior Project II) in the spring of their senior year.

 Areas of Interest

 - History majors normally take four or five elective courses that are clustered within an area of special interest to the student.
 At least three of these courses must be at the upper (3000–4000) level.

 - History majors must also take at least two or three elective history courses outside their area of interest.
 At least one of these must be at the upper (3000–4000) level.